 The problem with this phrase is that nothing is ending.
 Does your passion for homegrown vegetables also end in autumn?
 Do roots stop growing?
 Does all of nature come to a screeching halt just because it will soon be too cold for petunias to bask outdoors in the summer sun?
 There is no end to gardening season – in fact, I would argue there is no such thing as gardening season, simply four seasons in which we garden.
 We do not speak of parenting season, eating season, or music season.
 These are things that are perpetual, ongoing, and even when we aren’t actively “doing” them, they are never far from our mind.
 Likewise, gardening is not a discrete period of time – it is a journey.
 As the external display of foliage and flowers draws to a close, the internal effort kicks into high gear as plants prepare for spring.

-Every plant that goes into the ground in September is a testament to the never ending cycle of gardening.
+Every plant that goes into the ground in autumn is a testament to the never ending cycle of gardening.
 When their roots are gently lowered into the ground, they begin their own journey outward and downward, seeking out the elements of life – water, nitrogen, phosphorous, potassium – and they start the hard and strenuous work of storing these nutrients for spring.
 Without the sharp deep cold of winter, many bulbs would not know when to awaken in the spring.
 It is not an end, but rather the next step in a cycle.

 Not all gardening disappears underground in the fall and winter.
 Perhaps it is just time to move indoors.
 Houseplants help us cope with the apparent desolation of winter, and many people like to grow herbs on their windowsill in the kitchen.
 While we sit inside dreaming of warmer days, we are engaging in the unintentional act of mentally preparing for spring.
 We think about our successes and failures from last year and imagine ways to improve in the year to come.
 Classes are a great way to keep participating in the joyful progression of gardening – Fort Collins Nursery offers a wide range of Winter Workshops in January and February for just this reason.
 Just as plants grow, so too grows the gardener, and that in itself is a form of gardening.